- Resource Consumption- The level of resources needed or used by a society

 - Water security– This is defined as when all people at all times, have sustainable access to adequate quantities of acceptable-quality water for sustaining livelihoods, well-being and development.

 - Physical water scarcity: Water scarcity is when physical access to water is limited such that water consumption exceeds 60% of the usable water supply.
-This is when the demand for water exceeds the supply for water
+This is when the demand for water exceeds the supply of water

-- Economic water scarcity: This is when a population lacks the supply water even though it is available as it is not accessible due to economic reasons.
-This may be due to lack of the necessary monetary needs to utilize an adequate source of water.
+- Economic water scarcity: This is when a population lacks the supply of water even though it is available as it is not accessible due to economic reasons.
+This may be due to a lack of the necessary monetary needs to utilize an adequate source of water.

-- Water stress: This when the per capita water supply is less than 1700 cubic meters or when the demand for water exceeds supply at a given period of time.
+- Water stress: This is when the per capita water supply is less than 1700 cubic meters or when the demand for water exceeds the supply at a given period of time.
 Or when the demand for water exceeds the supply for a given period leading to water shortage.

 - Safe drinking water: This is the same potable drinking water.
-This is water that is free of impurities, pollutants and bacteria, and is thus safe to drink
+This is water that is free of impurities, pollutants and bacteria and is thus safe to drink

-- Water footprint: This is the volume of fresh water an individual uses directly and in the production f the goods and services that the person consumes.
+- Water footprint: This is the volume of freshwater an individual uses directly and in the production f the goods and services that the person consumes.
 There are two kinds of water footprints.
 Internal water footprint: This is the volume of water used from domestic water resources.
 External water footprint: This is the volume of water used in other countries to produce goods and services which are imported and consumed by the population of the country.

 - ‘Grey’ water: This is water that has already been used for another purpose that can be used again.

 Water is a very critical resource to humans.
 It is needed for domestic (8%), industrial (23%) as well as agricultural use (69%) (Blueplanet).
-However, its availability and consumption varies from country or region to another, depending on factors such as level of economic development, environmental as well as human factors.
-The demand for water is increasing more than ever before and it is estimated that by 2030 about 50% of the world’s water resources will be needed for industrial, domestic and agriculture purposes.
+However, its availability and consumption vary from one country or region to another, depending on factors such as level of economic development, environmental as well as human factors.
+The demand for water is increasing more than ever before and it is estimated that by 2030 about 50% of the world’s water resources will be needed for industrial, domestic and agricultural purposes.

 Fresh water is needed by humans for various activities.
 However, with the world’s population currently at 7.7 billion (2019), humans could be using 90% of all freshwater resources by 2050 (Blueplanet).
 This implies that the world’s population is likely to suffer from water stress in future.
-Many areas suffer severe water shortages due human and environmental factors.
+Many areas suffer severe water shortages due to human and environmental factors.
 The map below shows the extent of water scarcity in different parts of the world.

-Water scarcity, from the map above, is mostly experienced in Sub Saharan Africa, where about 300 million are affected annually.
+Water scarcity, from the map above, is mostly experienced in Sub-Saharan Africa, where about 300 million are affected annually.